Dog Bite Settlements in California

 Initial Settlement Offer

 In many cases, the dog's owner will have homeowner's insurance.
 Therefore, the insurance company will provide you with an initial settlement offer.
-You should always have this reviewed by a Los Angeles dog bite lawyer to ensure that it's in your best interests.
+You should always have this reviewed by a lawyer to ensure that it's in your best interests.
 In most cases, the first offer from the insurance company is not even close to the compensation that you rightfully deserve.
 Don't get caught up in the allure of having instant money to pay for medical bills.
 You'll likely find yourself short-changed later on down the road.

 Demand Letter Issuance

-If you refuse the initial settlement offer, your dog bite attorney Los Angeles will send a demand letter to the insurance company.
+If you refuse the initial settlement offer, your attorney will send a demand letter to the insurance company.
 This is essentially a letter of intent letting them know that you do plan on filing a lawsuit against the insurance company.
 In most cases, the insurance company will provide another settlement offer at a more reasonable amount.
 You can choose to accept this or proceed with your case.

 Filing A Lawsuit